-A woman navigates the busy waters of the Mekong Delta by Buffalo Tour
+A woman navigates the trails of the Mekong Delta.
+By Aaron Joel Santos

 Whether firmly on land or floating with the river current, the Mekong Delta is flush with an array of local wildlife, a range of historical sights and countless incredible landscapes.
 From the quiet towns of My Tho and Ben Tre to the floating markets of Can Tho, the flower farms of Sa Dec or the stunning, waterlogged landscapes of Chau Doc, there is plenty to keep travellers occupied in the Delta.

 From Ho Chi Minh City, single-day travellers are likely to visit either the islands near My Tho, Ben Tre or Vinh Long.
 Head to My Tho or Ben Tre and you'll find several verdant islands on the Tien River containing everything from fruit orchards and coconut candy factories to the sanctuary of Vietnam’s Coconut Monk, a man who devoted his life to the worship of –you guessed it– coconuts.

 Veer west toward Vinh Long instead and you'll pass Cai Be, whose French colonial cathedral stands in view of the town's famed floating market.
 The provincial capital of Vinh Long, too, boasts a massive island on the Co Chien River that remains pleasantly undeveloped.

 Those who venture further into the Delta will likely make their first stop in Can Tho, the region's largest city.
 Fast developing into a proper city, this laid-back riverside hub boasts its own collection of cultural sights, such as Cai Rang floating market, the most famous of its kind in the Mekong.
 Other attractions include the Binh Thuy ancient house, a prime example of French colonial architecture, as well as various temples and pagodas.